"Ojalá que llueva café,

 Seen from far out at sea, the central mountains of Puerto Rico run almost the entire length of the island.

 In a few places in the Greater Antilles the mountains reach the shores, where they rise straight from the sea to great altitudes.
-Another product of the collision between the North American and Caribbean tectonic plates is a geologic subduction zone which features the lowest point beneath the Atlantic Ocean: the 8400 meter-deep Puerto Rican Trench, located north of both the island that gives it its name and of Hispaniola.
+Another product of the collision between the North American and Caribbean tectonic plates is a geologic subduction zone which features the lowest point beneath the Atlantic Ocean: the 8605 meter-deep Puerto Rican Trench, located north of the island that gives it its name.

 Although no active volcanoes remain in the Greater Antilles, reminders of a distant past are seen in the sulfuric hot springs of some places like Coamo, Puerto Rico.
 Also, volcanic rocks are found in many regions of these islands.